tybrs/yelp-corpus-generator/README.md

 # YelpCorpusGenerator: Web Scrapper using Scrapy and JavaScript integration through Splash

-YelpCorpusGenerator is a multi-container Docker web scraping system designed to buid a database of restaurant reviews.
+YelpCorpusGenerator is a multi-container Docker web scraping application designed to buid a database of restaurant reviews for sentiment analysis.
+Web scrping is performed in [Scrapy]() with JavaScript integration through [Splash]() and storage in PostgreSQL.

 ## Installation